 Once your delivery business is up and running, it’s important to track progress and understand how you can improve.
 Set up a sales analytics system to understand key delivery metrics like your busiest days and times, most popular menu items, new vs. repeat customers, order sizes, and the impact of promotions and discounts.
 With these insights, you’ll be able to focus on profitability and grow your delivery business.

 Which strategy is right for your business?

 Whether you already have your own drivers or want to add delivery to your restaurant from scratch, DoorDash can help you reach more hungry customers.
-We offer a variety of services to fit your restaurant’s unique needs, including delivery and pickup, demand generation for your existing delivery fleet, white-label fulfillment, catering, and more.
+We offer a variety of services to fit your restaurant’s unique needs, including delivery and pickup, self-delivery with your existing delivery fleet, white-label fulfillment, catering, and more.

 If you want to focus on making great food instead of delivery logistics, check out our flagship product, DoorDash Marketplace.

 Already have your own drivers?
-You can still reach the DoorDash customer base and increase delivery orders at a reduced commission with DoorDash Demand Generation.
+You can still reach the DoorDash customer base and increase delivery orders at a reduced commission with DoorDash Self-Delivery.